brianhouse/art_and_code/assignments/04_coordinate_landscape/description.md

 Requirements:
 - Your piece should be presented on a webpage next to an image of the original artwork
+- You must include your title and [3-sentence description](../../resources/description_guidelines.md) on your webpage
-- This page should be hosted on github—email a working URL to the professor before class
+- This page should be hosted on GitHub—email a working URL to the professor before class

 ## Technical Resources